MrTimmyJ/wasm-Game-of-Life/README.md

 🧵 Multithreaded Updates

+    Uses Rayon to divide the grid into parallel tasks (with an alternate std::thread implementation).

     The universe is divided into horizontal slices

     Each slice is processed in a separate thread using std::thread